 If you’re not able to produce either physical or electronic evidence of an auto insurance policy when an official asks you for it, you'll be cited for failure to comply with Kansas law.
 This is a Class B misdemeanor.
 The fine can be $300–$1,000 for your first violation.
 The penalty also allows for jail time of six months or less, or a combination of a fine and jail term.

 Your license and registration will also be revoked until you can provide proof of insurance.
 You'll need to get an SR-22 certificate with your insurance policy and maintain it for one year.
 You'll also have to pay $100 for registration reinstatement.

 Second time offense

 If you are caught driving without insurance again within three years of your first violation, it is considered a second offense.
 This time, the state will fine you no less than $800 and no more than $2,500, because it is a Class A misdemeanor.

-As before, your driving privilege will be revoked with the suspension of your license and registration until you file for proof of insurance at the time the sentence is passed.
+As before, your driving privileges will be revoked with the suspension of your license and registration until you provide proof of insurance.
 Reinstating your license this time around will cost you $300 if it's been a year or less since your last insurance violation.
 If it's been longer, the cost will lower to $100.

-The common cause for insurance lapses is the car owner’s inability to pay, or the insurance company’s deferral of your coverage.
-Car insurance companies in Kansas have the right to refuse drivers who, upon reviewing their prior insurance history, can be deemed too high risk to indemnify.
-In situations like these, there’s the Kansas Automobile Insurance Plan that can assist high-risk drivers with auto insurance.
-If three companies refuse you coverage, you are eligible to apply for car insurance with certified agencies through the State’s plan.
+In situations like these, the Kansas Automobile Insurance Plan can assist high-risk drivers with auto insurance.
+If three companies refuse you coverage, you are eligible to apply for car insurance with certified agencies through the state’s plan.